Graph-aware Modeling of Brain Connectivity Networks: Statistical methods: a network-aware mixed effects model

 Brain connectivity naturally varies across subjects, even if they have the same disease status and other covariates.
 A mixed effects model is a natural tool to incorporate this individual variation while also modeling effects of other covariates.
 A linear model allows for a straightforward interpretation of these effects, and can account for the high correlations among edge weights by including a general covariance error structure.

 For simplicity, we first write out the model for a given network cell $(a,b)$.
-Assume that $y^{ab}_{m}$ satisfies
+Let $x_m \in \mathbb{R}^p$ be a vector of subject-level covariates (generally including a ``1'' term for the intercept), such as disease status, age, gender, and so on.
+For each cell $(a, b)$, we partition covariate effects into cell-level effects, denoted by coefficients $\alpha^{(a, b)} \in \mathbb{R}^p$, and additional edge-level effects, denoted by coefficients $\eta_i^{(a, b)} \in \mathbb{R}^p$, for each edge $i$ in cell $(a,b)$.
+We then model the expected edge weight as